firecckk/costdaily/README.md

 # README !
 This project has not been finished yet !
-##  This is the php server aiming to record personal daily costs
+##  This aims to record personal daily costs based on lnmp
 ### You can build it by those steps following:
    1. Establish your lnmp server environment and make sure it works correctly;
    2. In config.php,To configure some basic informations about your server;